The theories surrounding

 generate revenue by supplying products that are in demand globally.

-signed in Geneva, Switzerland, established a framework for international trade
+The GATT Agreement, signed in Geneva, Switzerland, established a framework for

-that emphasised the importance of fair and open markets.
-By reducing tariffs
+international trade that emphasised the importance of fair and open markets.
+By

-and trade barriers, countries could engage in trade on a more equal footing,
+reducing tariffs and trade barriers, countries could engage in trade on a more

-fostering economic growth and development.
-This agreement paved the way for
+equal footing, fostering economic growth and development.
+This agreement paved

-increased cooperation and collaboration among nations, expanding global trade
+the way for increased cooperation and collaboration among nations, expanding

 The GATT Agreement is a